- Ombud Home

 The Academic Ombud Office is dedicated to confidentiality.
 You need not talk to the Ombud necessarily when calling our office.
 The Assistant to the Ombud is prepared to handle such cases discreetly and if she cannot help you with your concern, she will assign the case to a "Special Ombud" (often a past Ombud).
 The present Ombud will not be informed of such inquiries or of the assignment of a Special Ombud, except at your request.
 When requesting a Special Ombud, you need not give your name necessarily.

 Office hours are 8:00 am - 4:30 pm Monday - Friday.
-Walk-in visits are welcome at any time at 109 Bradley Hall.
-Call-in and e-mail inquires are encouraged too.
-Often speaking with the well-qualified and helpful Ombud Office staff can resolve a problem, and an appointment with the Ombud isn't even necessary.
+Walk-in visits, telephone, and email inquiries are welcome.
+Often speaking with the well-qualified and helpful Ombud Office staff can resolve a problem, and an appointment with the Ombud is not necessary.